hsotoparada/DeepPhasePick/README.md

     dpp_data.read_from_archive(dpp_config)

-The local archive must have the following structure:
+The local archive needs to have the following commonly used structure:

 **archive/YY/NET/STA/CH**